‘Halt! Who comes there?’

 What To Expect On Your Private Tour Of The Tower Of London

 We were greeted at the Tower by Lisa, one of the Yeomen Warders, otherwise known as Beefeaters.
-Lisa is only the 4th female Warder in its 700 year history, and it was a treat to be guided through the property and hear her stories.
+Lisa is only the 4th female Warder in its 700 year history, and it was a treat hear her stories as she showed us around the property.

 Meeting The Yeoman Warders

-Yeoman Warders are all former members of the UK military who have served for at least 20 years and have been commended for good service.
+Yeoman Warders are all former members of the UK military with at least 20 years experience and commendations for good service.
 Beefeaters are now a ceremonial guard and mainly responsible for guided tours, but in former times, they would have guarded the Crown Jewels and prisoners in the Tower.

 The Yeoman Warders are famous for their Tudor-style uniforms.
 When we visited a few years ago, it was just days after Queen Elizabeth II had passed away.
-This trip, it was striking to see that the uniforms had been updated with the CRIII monogram for Charles Rex III in place of the ERII for Elizabeth Regina II.
+This trip, it was striking to see that the uniforms now carried the CRIII monogram for Charles Rex III in place of the ERII for Elizabeth Regina II.

 Lisa guided us through the Tower’s history, telling us all about its construction, how the moat worked, and which building is the most haunted.